OpenLifeServer/OpenLife/README.md

-Welcome to OpenSim!
+Welcome to OpenLife!

 # Overview

-OpenSim is a BSD Licensed Open Source project to develop a functioning virtual worlds server platform capable of supporting multiple clients and servers in a heterogeneous grid structure.
-OpenSim is written in C#, and can run under Mono or the Microsoft .NET runtimes.
+OpenLife is a BSD Licensed Open Source project based on the OpenLife platform to develop a functioning virtual worlds server platform capable of supporting multiple clients and servers in a heterogeneous grid structure.
+OpenLife is written in C#, and can run under Mono or the Microsoft .NET runtimes.

 This is considered an alpha release.
 Some stuff works, a lot doesn't.
 If it breaks, you get to keep *both* pieces.

-# Compiling OpenSim
+# Compiling OpenLife

-Please see BUILDING.md if you downloaded a source distribution and need to build OpenSim before running it.
+Please see BUILDING.md if you downloaded a source distribution and need to build OpenLife before running it.

-# Running OpenSim on Windows
+# Running OpenLife on Windows

-You will need .NET 4.0 installed to run OpenSimulator.
+You will need .NET 4.0 installed to run OpenLifeulator.

-We recommend that you run OpenSim from a command prompt on Windows in order to capture any errors.
+We recommend that you run OpenLife from a command prompt on Windows in order to capture any errors.

-To run OpenSim from a command prompt
+To run OpenLife from a command prompt

- * cd to the bin/ directory where you unpacked OpenSim
+ * cd to the bin/ directory where you unpacked OpenLife
- * run OpenSim.exe
+ * run OpenLife.exe

-Now see the "Configuring OpenSim" section
+Now see the "Configuring OpenLife" section

-# Running OpenSim on Linux
+# Running OpenLife on Linux

-You will need Mono >= 2.10.8.1 to run OpenSimulator.
+You will need Mono >= 2.10.8.1 to run OpenLife.
 On some Linux distributions you may need to install additional packages.
-See http://opensimulator.org/wiki/Dependencies for more information.
+See http://OpenLifeulator.org/wiki/Dependencies for more information.

-To run OpenSim, from the unpacked distribution type:
+To run OpenLife, from the unpacked distribution type:

  * cd bin
- * mono OpenSim.exe
+ * mono OpenLife.exe

-Now see the "Configuring OpenSim" section
+Now see the "Configuring OpenLife" section

-# Configuring OpenSim
+# Configuring OpenLife

-When OpenSim starts for the first time, you will be prompted with a series of questions that look something like:
+When OpenLife starts for the first time, you will be prompted with a series of questions that look something like:

-	[09-17 03:54:40] DEFAULT REGION CONFIG: Simulator Name [OpenSim Test]:
+	[09-17 03:54:40] DEFAULT REGION CONFIG: Simulator Name [OpenLife Test]:

 For all the options except simulator name, you can safely hit enter to accept the default if you want to connect using a client on the same machine or over your local network.

 You will then be asked "Do you wish to join an existing estate?".
-If you're starting OpenSim for the first time then answer no (which is the default) and provide an estate name.
+If you're starting OpenLife for the first time then answer no (which is the default) and provide an estate name.

 Shortly afterwards, you will then be asked to enter an estate owner first name,